espanso/espanso/docs/get-started.md

 ![Match](/assets/images/match2.png)

-espanso ships with very few built-in Matches to give you the maximum flexibility, but you can expand it's capabilities in two ways: creating your own **custom matches** or **installing packages**.
+espanso ships with very few built-in Matches to give you the maximum flexibility, but you can expand its capabilities in two ways: creating your own **custom matches** or **installing packages**.
 Both of these possibilities are introduced below.

 ### Configuration